Ohtar10/cloud-labs/README.md

 ### spark-livy-docker
 Contains the Dockerfiles for Apache Spark and Apache Livy docker images as well as a docker-compose file to deloy a local only solution

+### mlflow-demo
+Contains a simple configuration for running mlflow experiments in local mode and in a simulated remote tracking server fashion.

+### swarm
+Contains a fully functional docker swarm cluster based in vagrant virtual machines.